Iasa-Global/btabok/pages/engagement_model/views.md

 Well-formed viewpoints will answer the challenging questions asked of an architecture.
-When reviewing a viewpoint, determine what information to include in the view that are to be created.
-A viewpoint can be thought of as a template which can be used to provide predictable artifacts in a repeatable fashion.
+When reviewing a viewpoint, determine what information to include in the views that are to be created.
+A viewpoint can be thought of as a template which can be used to provide predictable artefacts in a repeatable fashion.

 # Examples of Viewpoints and Views